COVID-19 Vaccinations >

-COVID-19 SYMPTOM HAVE EXPANDED: Shortness of breath, fever, dry cough, headache, body aches, ear ache, sore throat, loss of the sense of smell or taste, or sometimes abdominal pain, such as nausea, vomiting and diarrhea.
-Vail Health and Colorado Mountain Medical are now conducting COVID-19 testing for patients with these symptoms.
-Not everyone may need to be tested, especially if your symptoms are mild and you are able to remain at home while you are ill.
+COVID-19 SYMPTOMS: Shortness of breath, fever, dry cough, headache, body aches, ear ache, sore throat, loss of the sense of smell or taste, or sometimes abdominal pain, such as nausea, vomiting and diarrhea.

 - People experiencing extreme difficulty breathing should call 911 or visit the Emergency Department immediately.

-- If breathing is troublesome but manageable, please call Colorado Mountain Medical at (970) 926-6340 to schedule an appointment at a respiratory clinic:
+- If breathing is troublesome but manageable, please call Colorado Mountain Medical at (970) 926-6340 to schedule an appointment.

 - Emergency department at Vail Health Hospital: 970-479-7225